Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • Try summer squash or butternut squash.

 You can change things up depending on the season.
-We love to serve this as a baby breakfast food because there is so much variety and all the food groups.
+We love to serve this as a baby breakfast food because there is so much variety, nutrition, and all the food groups.

-Plus, sweet potatoes for baby led weaning are always something I start with.
+Plus, sweet potatoes for baby led weaning are one of my favorite first foods!

 How to Make a Vegan Breakfast Hash

-This sweet potato kale recipe is ready in 20 minutes, so when the kids are starving or you can’t think about anything until you’ve eaten, it’s ready quickly.
+This sweet potato breakfast recipe is ready in 20 minutes, so when the kids are starving or you can’t think about anything until you’ve eaten, it’s ready quickly.

-I like to cut all of my vegetables before doing anything else and this is one of my top meal prep tips.
-If you cut veggies even a day or two in advance, things will be much more seamless when you want this vegan hash.
+I like to cut all of my vegetables before doing anything else (this is always one of my top meal prep tips).

-I prefer to cut everything in a small dice shape (especially the sweet potatoes), so all of the veggies get an equal amount of flavor and cook evenly.
+Easy tip: I prefer to cut everything in a small dice shape (especially the sweetpotatoes), so all of the veggies get an equal amount of flavor and cook evenly.
+This vegetable chopper saves so much time!

-Start by sauteing your olive oil in a large skillet.
-Next, you’ll add the garlic, diced sweet potato and onion.
+Saute your olive oil in a large skillet.
+Next, you’ll add the garlic, diced sweetpotato and onion.

 Sauteed onions and sweet potatoes in cast iron skillet